WHAT JUDGES ARE LOOKING FOR in D.A.G. Competition

 The judges look for authenticity.
-If there is a Dollmaker's Worksheet for a particular doll, this will be used in judging however you must submit (with your doll) the photo you painted from.
-(This is required.)
+If there is a Dollmaker's Worksheet for a particular doll, this may be used in judging however you must submit (with your doll) the photo you painted from.
+(This is now required.)

 Open categories: Imagination dolls, theme dolls, decorative pieces, Fantasy, Half Dolls.
 The judges look for creativity and execution of idea.

 Modern Dolls: In the DDP category: The judging will focus on the technique known as Dimensional Doll Painting, a way of creating dimension with china paint.
 Read Dollmaker's Worksheet, General Instructions, M2, Guidelines for Dimensional Dollmaking (DDP).
 Painting that is crisp.
 Lashes that are natural in appearance.
 They can be unevenly painted, but the color should be even.
 Lashes do not have to be evenly spaced, they may be clustered as long as it looks natural.
 Brows that are life-like; not like on reproductions of antique dolls.
 Painted eyes that have the appearance of set-in eyes.
 Painted upper and lower lashes.
 Glue-on lashes are not allowed in the DDP category.

 Original and sculpting categories: The judges look for artistic creation.
 Doll should be captured in normal human form.
 See the original doll categories available for your competition.